 Amazfit GTR 2 and GTS 2: The best at a discount

-Like the GTR 2e and GTS 2e, the duo also contends with erratic GPS performance, lack of third-party apps, and mediocre heart rate monitoring.
+Like the GTR 2e and GTS 2e, the duo also struggle with erratic GPS performance, lack of third-party apps, and mediocre heart rate monitoring.
 These issues are made more apparent by their pricing.
 But, as we mentioned, they are worth considering if you can find them on sale.

 - Crisp, bright AMOLED display